aidadatahub/aidadatahub.github.io/_includes/access-request-email-research.md

 Template placeholders:

-Name of research PI ("Recipient Scientist"): PI_NAME (cc here) Title of research PI: PI_TITLE (ph d or better, in relevant field)
+Research PI ("Recipient Scientist"):
+Name: PI_NAME (cc here)
+Title: PI_TITLE (ph d or better, in relevant field)

 Name of institution: INSTITUTION_NAME
 Name of department: DEPARTMENT_NAME
 Institution postal address: POSTAL_ADDRESS

+Authorized signatory (if other than research PI):
-Name of authorized signatory: SIGNATORY_NAME (cc here) Title of authorized signatory: SIGNATORY_TITLE
+Name: SIGNATORY_NAME (cc here)
+Title: SIGNATORY_TITLE

+The Research PI has a PhD degree or better in a relevant field, and their institutional email address is in CC in this email conversation.
+The Authorized signatory is the person who signs this type of legal agreement on behalf of this institution, and their institutional email address is in CC in this conversation.

 /MY_NAME